jstakun/camel-servlet-datagrid-example/camel-example-servlet/README.txt

 Camel Servlet and JBoss Data Grid example
 =======================================

-An example which shows how to use the Camel Servlet with JBoss Dta Grid.
+An example which shows how to use the Camel Servlet with JBoss Data Grid.

 You will need to package this example first: mvn package